hugoConceicaoPT/casaDaCamisola/README.md

 # Football Shirt Catalog

 This is an interactive football shirt catalog built using **HTML**, **CSS**, and **JavaScript**.
-The goal of the project is to showcase a collection of football shirts, allowing users to browse by club, season, or style in a visually engaging and user-friendly way.
+The goal of the project is to showcase a collection of football shirts, allowing users to browse by league in a visually engaging and user-friendly way.

 ## ✨ Features

 - Display of football shirts in a grid layout
-- Filters by club, season, color, or style
 - Hover effects on catalog items
 - Responsive design for mobile and desktop